Notes about the PLL file extension:

 provided by Marco Pontello from his TrID database

 Invalid file associations could be the result of underlying issues within your Windows PC.
-It is highly recommended that you scan your PC for invalid registry entries

 To view technical data on file-extension PLL click this link